 - alliterative combination of sibilant [s] and voiced and voiceless bilabial plosives:[p] and [b]: purls/ pebbles/ slicked and blurred

-The mood music changes … Heaney confesses he misled himself in his much younger days – the water that cows drank to produce the food that nourished their young actually caused illness (milk-fevered river) … he realises it now – effluence (froth at the mouth of the discharge pipe), toxic release (gidsome flotsam).
+The mood music changes … Heaney has learnt a great deal since he ranged the Castledawson locality as a boy – the river water that cows drank in the food chain that nourished their young was a source of illness (milk-fevered river) … he had been persuaded that the milky effluent pouring into the river (froth at the mouth of the discharge pipe) was in fact full of toxins (gidsome flotsam).

-Once, a boy barefooted on the bank he stood entranced (glad-eyed) beside the river (ankle-grassed), saw no further than cattle suckling their newly born to overflowing (blettings, beastings), the plentiful evidence of fecundity (creamery spillage) along an unpolluted river-bank (cleanly, comely sally trees and alders).
+He recalls how as a boy standing barefooted on the bank of the Moyola, he watched glad–eyed from the river meadow (ankle-grassed), drinking it all in (loved it at the time) captivated by the sights and sounds of cattle suckling their newly born (blettings, beastings), imagining the milk stained water a rich source of fecundity (creamery spillage) along his cherished mid-Ulster river-bank (cleanly, comely sally trees and alders).

 - fever: high temperature, symptom of sickness